-This guide serves as the main resource on social media best practices for EO staff, member leaders, chapter administrators, regional council leaders, chapter directors, MCCs, external agencies, contractors and anyone who creates, manages or administers a social media account for an EO branded region, chapter, committee, product or programme.
+This guide will serve as the main resource on social media best practices for EO staff, member leaders, chapter staff, regional council leaders, chapter directors, MCCs, external agencies, contractors and/or anyone who creates, manages and/or administers a social media account for an EO branded region, chapter, committee, product or programme.

-When posting to an EO branded social media channel, whether it be a chapter, region or event page, you represent EO.
-Freedom of speech must be exercised responsibly.
-These standards provide a roadmap for constructive, respectful and productive use of EO social networking sites.
+When posting to an EO branded social media channel, whether it be a chapter, region or event page, you are representing EO.
+Freedom of speech must be exercised responsibly on the sites.

 - Any post that violates EO’s non-solicitation policy